marcbria/dojo/README.md

 Add more playbooks:
 - [x] To install and configure traefik.
 - [ ] To install and configure an OJS journal (on any url).
+- [ ] To set journal's config from dictionary (API or DB injection)
 - [ ] To install and configure an OMP monograph (on any url).
 - [ ] Review infrastructure and extra playbooks.
-- [ ] Structure the justfile better.
+- [x] Structure the justfile better.
 - [ ] To install and configure monitor tooling.
 - [ ] To install and configure backup tool.